Lough Funshinagh: Hydrogeology

 The significant ecological features of the Lough Funshinagh site are described in the National Parks and Wildlife Service site synopsis for the site.
 In this document, the lake is defined as a turlough.
 “Lough Funshinagh is located approximately 12 km north-west of Athlone, in Co.
 Roscommon.
 The lake, which is underlain by Carboniferous limestone, is classified as a turlough because it fluctuates to a significant extent every year and occasionally dries out entirely (approximately two to three times every ten years.
 In most years, however, an extensive area of water persists.”

-Data on groundwater levels are available from the Geological Survey Ireland Groundwater Level Data Viewer.
+Data on groundwater levels are available from the Groundwater Level Data Viewer by Geological Survey Ireland.
 Data recorded for groundwater levels at the site since August 2016 indicate that peaks in water levels typically occur in Spring (March-April) and levels tend to decrease in the Summer and Autumn.

 The area at Lough Funshinagh is part of the ‘Athlone chain’ of eskers in the System of Clara, as described in the 1876 Scientific transactions of the Royal Dublin Society.
 The site synopsis notes that this lake is fed by springs and a small catchment lying to the west.
 Its trophic state is described as mesotrophic (with an intermediate level of productivity and nutrients) and includes some marl deposition (calcium carbonate deposits).

 While the size of the Special Area of Conservation is set, the size of the turlough varies.
 The hydrogeology of this turlough site results in the typical periodic increases and decreases in turlough size and volume, which have been associated with significant drainage and flooding events.
 The magnitude of these fluctuations is affected by drainage rates through the karstic landscape, and can be affected by weather events.
 “While Lough Funshinagh is designated as a turlough due to its characteristic fluctuating water levels, it is extremely slow to drain and seldomly empties completely.
 The characteristic slow response of Funshinagh means that, unlike other turloughs in Ireland, it does not get the opportunity to reset it’s flood pattern each year.
 This leaves it particularly vulnerable to weather events as their impacts can carry over from one year to the next.”